AY2324S1-CS2113-T17-1/tp/docs/DeveloperGuide.md

 ## Non-Functional Requirements

-1. AthletiCLI should work on Windows, MacOS and Linux that has java 11 installed.
+1. AthletiCLI should work on Windows, macOS and Linux that has Java 11 installed.
 2. AthletiCLI should be able to store data locally.
 3. AthletiCLI should be able to work offline.
 4. AthletiCLI should be easy to use.